 Did you attend grad school before becoming a University of Penn vet student?

-Did you have exotic, large and small animal experience prior to applying to
+Did you have exotic, large, and small animal experience prior to applying and getting accepted to Penn Veterinary School?

 I had volunteered with wildlife including bears in High school.
 I had experience with farm animals (cows, sheep, pigs) through the campus farm.
-I had worked with dogs and cats in a small animal practice one summer during college.
+I had many part-time jobs working with animals.
+I worked with dogs and cats in a small animal practice one summer during college.
 And I had worked with exotic animals on a study abroad program in South Africa during college.
-In summary, I had a broad array of experiences with various species, and this was something I sold as my major strongpoint in my application – Throw anything at me, I’ve probably worked with it.
+In summary, I had a broad array of experiences with various species, and this was something I sold as my major strong point in my application – Throw anything at me, I’ve probably worked with it.

 My jobs from high school to becoming a Penn vet student were: